Alcoholic family members support and enable problem drinkers.

 Enablers are people who by their own free will choice decide to overlook and excuse social abuse.

-They are the same children who cry to their parent after drunk daddy beats or rapes them in a drunken stupor that everything is alright because daddy, “didn’t mean it.”
+They are the same children who cry to their mother after drunk daddy beats or rapes them in a drunken stupor but then say that everything is alright because daddy, “didn’t mean it.”

 Enablers are people who know that someone attending a dinner party has a really tough time being nice after they have a couple of cocktails in them — but they crack open wine and pour everyone at the dinner table a glass nonetheless.